fate-srd/fate-srd-content/README.md

 # How to use this project

 If you're looking for the Fate SRD rules in a clean text format, this is the place.
-The files in the `docs` folder have everything in several formats, e.g. markdown and HTML.
+The files in the `docs` folder have everything in several formats, e.g. markdown, HTML, and Docx (Word).

 [Download Files](https://github.com/amazingrando/fate-srd/archive/master.zip)